Diabetes education

 Once you’ve been diagnosed with diabetes or pre-diabetes, our diabetes team will work with you to develop a care plan designed specifically for you.

-We’ll point you to the classes and counseling sessions you need, and our diabetes educators will provide expert guidance through group sessions and one-on-one instruction.
+We’ll point you to the classes and counseling sessions you need, and our certified diabetes care and education specialists will provide expert guidance through group sessions and one-on-one instruction.
 Here are some of the specific services we provide:

 We encourage you to bring a family member or friend with you to your sessions.
 We welcome your questions and discussion at any time during the sessions.